phaidra/phaidra-admin-manual/Classification_server/getting_and_setting_vocabularies.md

  ### Converting MS Excel format to SKOS/TTL

- For converting the MS Excel format to SKOS file in Turtel format we have created and apllied the followin VBA Macro:
+ For converting the MS Excel format to SKOS file in Turtle format we have created and apllied the followin VBA Macro:

 ```
 Sub Create_ttl()